bbourike/Podcast-Backup/README.md

 1. Add extra functionalities into the Podcast Manager to delete and edit entries
 2. Get extra infomation from the podcasts such as cover art, comments, etc
 3. Create a GUI / WebUI for easier management and Organisation
+4. More Flexability to Inputs (Give link to site and Name, RSS, Description and Site should be pulled)

 ## Thanks / Credit